How to Apply

 Fluency in written and spoken English is essential for success in the program and to ensure patient safety.
 Applicants must demonstrate objective competency in English through the admission interview and may be required to submit results from the Test of English as a Foreign Language (TOEFL) examination or equivalent examination.

-Acceptance.
-All appointment letters are emailed in March.
+For the 2020-2021 admissions cycle, the Radiography program may accept up to 34 students.
+All acceptance letters are mailed in March.
 Your reply is required within seven business days.
-Appointment is contingent upon successful completion of the occupational health review and background checks (federal and Minnesota).
+Acceptance is contingent upon successful completion of the occupational health review and background checks (federal and Minnesota).
 Students are responsible for the associated fee required to complete these requirements.